dfinity/ICRC/ICRCs/ICRC-7/ICRC-7.md

 Revokes collection-level approvals from the set of active approvals.
 The `from_subaccount` parameter specifies the token owner's subaccount to which the approval to be revoked applies, the `spender` the party for which the approval is to be revoked.
 Not providing the `from_subaccount` or `spender` means to revoke approvals with any value for the omitted parameter(s).
 By not specifying both `from_subaccount` and `spender`, all collection-level approvals of the caller are revoked.

-// FIX: t.b.d.: the return value assumes that each revocation for a collection generates its own block / transaction; OK to assume this?

 The response is a vector containing a record for each revoked approval.
 Each element is the `Ok` variant in the success case containing the transaction index and the `Err` variant in the error case containing an error.

 This is the analogous method to `icrc7_revoke_token_approvals` for revoking collection-level approvals.

-Revoking a collection-level approval does not affect approvals for individual token ids.
+Revoking a collection-level approval does not affect token-level approvals for individual token ids.

 Note that the size of responses on ICP is limited.
-Callers of this method should take particular care to not exceed the response limit for their inputs by revoking too many collection-level approvals with one call.
+Callers of this method should take particular care to not exceed the response limit for their inputs by revoking too many collection-level approvals with one request.

 An ICRC-7 ledger implementation does not need to keep track of revoked approvals.